haetamoudi/integration-docs/aws-cloudwatch.md

 ### Collecting logs from CloudWatch

-When collecting logs from CloudWatch is enabled, users can retrieve logs from all log streams in a specific log group. `filterLogEvents` AWS API is used to list log events from the specified log group.
+When the log collection from CloudWatch is enabled, you can retrieve logs from all log streams in a specific log group. `filterLogEvents` AWS API is used to list log events from the specified log group.
 Amazon CloudWatch Logs can be used to store log files from Amazon Elastic Compute Cloud(EC2), AWS CloudTrail,